h3fang/AUR/readme.md

 - do not exist on AUR

 ## openblas
-- provides blas and lapack
+- provide blas and lapack
 - prefer AUR version build flags
 - native build for performance
 - official repo package